 - 6.8.1.
 The phase in which several actions are resolved at the end of a turn.
 This phase is done in the following order: - 6.8.1.1.
 The turn player performs the following in the order shown. - 6.8.1.1.1.
 Put all G units on the vanguard and rear-guard circles to the G zone in a face up state. - 6.8.1.1.2.
 Return all locked cards and deleted units on that player's field to a normal state by turning the cards face up. - 6.8.1.2.
 Each active automatic ability with the timing "when a card is unlocked", "when a card is put to face up", and "when put to G zone" triggers are put to stand by.
 Then, resolve a check timing. - 6.8.1.3.
 Each active automatic ability with the timing "At the beginning of end phase" and "at the end of turn" that have not become stand by in this end phase becomes stand by. - 6.8.1.4.
 Resolve a checking timing.
-After completing all the actions in the check timing, all effects with "until end of this turn" will cease to exist. - 6.8.1.5.
-At this point, if there are no automatic abilities standing by, no rule actions to resolve, and no active automatic abilities with "at the beginning of end phase" and "at the end of turn" that have not become stand by during this end phase, the opponent of the current turn player becomes the new turn player and the game advances to the next turn's stand phase.
+After completing all the actions in the check timing,

+- all effects with "until end of this turn" will cease to exist. - 6.8.1.5.
+At this point, if there are no automatic abilities standing by, no rule actions (Section 9.
+Rule Action) to resolve, and no cards in public zones or hidden zones that both players are able to check the information of with automatic abilities that have "at the beginning of end phase" or "at the end of turn" trigger conditions and have not become stand by during this end phase, the opponent of the current turn player becomes the new turn player and the game advances to the next turn's stand phase.
 This turn ends.
 Otherwise, go back to 6.8.1.2.